A French teenager’s anti-Islam rant unleashed death threats. Now 13 are on trial

 “I see this like a woman who was raped in the street and who is told not to go out anymore so that she isn’t raped again,” Mila said.
 She added that she disliked all religions, not just Islam.

-Richard Malka, Mila’s lawyer, castigated the defendants as being quick to feel offended but slow to realise the consequences of their actions.
+Richard Malka, Mila’s lawyer, castigated the defendants as being quick to feel offended but slow to realize the consequences of their actions.

 “You made her radioactive, all of you,” Malka said.
 “You sentenced her to solitude.”